 The last bit of advice for people is to learn how to disconnect.
 Everywhere you go, people walk around with their face in a cell phone.
 At home, they live with a computer at their side.
-I don't know how some of these people would survive without Facebook, email, texting, Snap Chat or
+I don't know how some of these people would survive without Facebook, email, texting, Snap chat or tweeting.

+If your destination is somewhere in the wilderness, you are not going to have any of the luxuries of social media or cell service.
 Our camp had a satellite phone for emergencies and that was it.
 Being suddenly away from these things can take some getting used to.

 Start out with an hour of not checking your phone.
 Work your time away to two hours, then three, and so on.
 For some people it will be like quitting smoking or giving up coffee.
-You can survive without knowing that your cousin has found true love (for the third time in as many months) or that your nephew is job-hunting.
+You can survive without knowing that your cousin has found true love (for the third time in as many months) or that your nephew is job hunting.
 This is what you need to get ready for your trip to the wilderness.

 When I got back from that Saskatchewan trip, I realized I had not seen the news in over two weeks.
-When I finally sat down and read the paper, and watched the evening news, I discovered the world went on without me anyway, and I really did not miss out on anything.
+When I finally sat down and read the paper, and watched the evening news, I discovered the world went on without me anvway, and I really did not miss out on anything.